 For the parent who posted this question, it will be hard to rewind and set some rules in place after the fact, but I recommend you try.

 Your daughter is doing well in school.
 Commend her for that and explain that you don’t think the phone is hurting her academics, but that you still believe it’s important she learn to be less attached to her phone.

 There is evidence that these gadgets create an addictive response in all of us.
 Setting limits will help your teenager learn to be less dependent on her phone.

-I suggest slowly weening your daughter off her phone to a period of time that you are comfortable with.
+I suggest slowly weaning your daughter off her phone toward an amount of time that you are comfortable with.
 Maybe start with no phone during dinner.
 Then move to no phone after a certain time on a school night.
 Explain to your daughter that just like you wouldn’t allow her to watch television 24/7, there are times when the phone also needs to be put away.